 Corporate values play a critical role in creating a positive work culture and ensuring long-term organizational success.
 One effective way of achieving this is to align the employee recognition system with the core values of the organization.
 Bringing the two together can prove highly beneficial for the organization.

-Understanding the significance of Corporate Values
+Understanding Significance of Corporate Values

 Also, employees find it difficult to find meaning in their jobs and this, in turn, affects their level of satisfaction, engagement, and happiness.
-Disambiguated core values often make the employees feel disappointed and even demotivates them, leading to a significant loss in productivity and efficiency.
+Disambiguated core values often make the employees feel disappointed and demotivated, leading to a significant loss of productivity and efficiency.

-Most business organizations may be unaware of the fact that their employee recognition practices go a long way in communicating their core values to the members of their workforce.
-This prevents them from taking any steps to integrate their core values with their employee reward and recognition systems.
+Organizations need to realize that their employee recognition practices go a long way in communicating and reinforcing their core values to members of their workforce.
+They should take steps to integrate their core values with their employee reward and recognition systems.

-Employee recognition acts as a means of providing personalized attention to the recipients.
+Employee recognition acts as a means of providing personalized acknowledgement to the recipients.
 At the same time, it helps them to understand how the core values are integrated with their specific roles and responsibilities.

 Even though the concepts of corporate values and employee recognition have co-existed for a long time, it is only recently that organizations have realized their strong linkage.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)